-The transport Indiana brought a weman stowaway.
-Sadie White from Honolulu to San Francisco.
-She came on board in a soldier's uniform and was not discovered until the third day out.
-Then she was put in a state room and a guard placed over her Shr claims to have a sweetheart on the Bennington.
+The transport Indiana brought a woman stowaway.
+Sadle White from Honolulu to San Francisco.
+She came on board in a soldier's uniform and was not discovered until the third day was not discovered until the third day out.
+Then she was put in a state room and a guard placed over her.
+She claims to have a sweetheart on the Bennington.
 She was assisted in smuggling aboard by Private P. J. Moore of Company E. He was given twenty days in the guardhouse.